JetBrains-Research/PyNose/README.md

 # PyNose: a Test Smell Detector for Python

 PyNose is a test smell detector tool for Python.
-The tool runs inside PyCharm IDE.
+It runs as a plugin inside PyCharm IDE (*since version 2021.1.3*)

 ## Description